obelisk/rustica/README.md

 Rustica is a Yubikey backed SSHCA written in Rust.
 It is designed to be used with the accompanying `rustica-agent` tool for certificate handling but speaks gRPC so other integrations are possible.

 ## Features
-- Multiple Ways To Secure Private Keys
+- Multiple Ways To Secure Server Private Keys
     - File
     - Yubikey 4/5 (non HSM)
     - AmazonKMS
+- Multiple Ways To Secure Client Private Keys
+    - File
+    - Yubikey PIV
+    - FIDO
 - Multiple Ways To Store Permissions
-    - Built in SQLite Database
+    - Built in SQLite Database Support
     - External Authorization Server
 - Multiple Supported Logging Systems
     - Stdout
     - InfluxDB
     - Splunk
-    - External JSON Webhook
+    - JSON Webhook
 - Just In Time Certificate Generation
 - Use Different Keys For User and Hosts
 - gRPC With mTLS
-- Docker Scratch Container Support
+- Docker Scratch Container Support (if used without server-side Yubikey signing)
 - Extensive Feature Support
+- Serve Multiple CAs of Different Kinds Simultaneously (e.g Yubikey + AmazonKMS)

 ### Protected Key Material
 Malicious access to the Rustica private key would result in serious compromise and thus Rustica provides two ways to mitigate this risk with Yubikey and AmazonKMS support.
 These signing modules use keys that cannot be exported resulting in more control over how the private key is being used.
 If using AmazonKMS, Amazon logs can be compared with Rustica logs to provide assurance no misuse has occured.